Epidemiology and BiostatisticsDoctor of Philosophy (PhD)

 Applicants whose first language is not English must furnish evidence of their proficiency in the use of the English language:

 - The Test of English as a Foreign Language (TOEFL).
-Minimum acceptable score is 90 for the internet version with no individual score below 20.
-[Western's TOEFL ID is 0984].
+Minimum acceptable score is 580 (for paper-based test) or 237 (for computer-based test), or 90-92 overall with no individual score below 20 (for internet-based TOFEL) [Western's TOEFL ID is 0984].

 Fields of Research